-(1) The estimated fair value was calculated at the time the options were granted using Black-Scholes based on the following weighted average assumptions: risk-free interest rate of 1.41%, expected life of 10 years, no annual dividends and expected volatility of 70%.
+- (1) The estimated fair value was calculated at the time the options were granted using Black-Scholes based on the following weighted average assumptions: risk-free interest rate between 1.48 1.52%, expected life of 10 years, no annual dividends and expected volatility of 50%. - (2) Mr. Moore resigned as Chief Financial Officer of the Corporation on November 9, 2017. - (3) Ms. Cross was appointed as Chief Financial Officer of the Corporation on November 9, 2017. - (4) Mr. Mawani was appointed as Chief Operating Officer of the Corporation on May 30, 2017.